 The elders shall elect a chairman of elders’ meetings and shall also elect one of their number to serve as moderator of members’ meetings.
 For purposes of compliance with the nonprofit corporation laws of the State of Texas, the Senior Pastor will serve as the president of the corporation unless the elders decide to elect one of their number to.

 Section 3 – The Senior Pastor

 The senior pastor shall be an elder.
 He shall perform the duties of an elder described in Section 2, above, and shall be recognized by the church as particularly gifted and called to the full-time ministry of preaching and teaching.

-His call shall not be subject to the triennial reaffirmation or to the term limitation set out in Article 5, Section 2, for elders.
+His call shall not be subject to the term limitation set out in Article 5, Section 2, for elders.
 His call shall be defined as per Article 6, Section 3.